-- 1. Your passport or travel document with a valid student visa. - 2.
+- 1. A copy of your eVisa share code which you can generate from your UKVI Account prior to travelling. - 2.
 An offer letter or copy of certificate of acceptance for studies (CAS). - 3.
 Any previous degrees/certificates mentioned in the CAS. - 4.
 Copy of English language test (if mentioned in the CAS). - 5.
 Evidence to prove that you have sufficient funds to pay your course fees and maintain yourself (and your dependants if applicable).
 You can prove this with one or more of the following documents: - a.
 Recent bank statements - b.
 A letter from your bank confirming that you have access to the required funds - c.
-A letter or document to show that you have successfully transferred funds to the UK bank in your own account - d.A letter or receipt from the institute to show that you have paid all or part of your course fees - e.
-An official sponsor letter - 6.
-Pre departure clearance certificate or country specific health-related certificate.
+A letter or document to show that you have successfully transferred funds to the UK bank in your own account - d.
+A letter or receipt from the institute to show that you have paid all or part of your course fees - e.An official sponsor letter - 6.
+Pre-departure clearance certificate or country specific health-related certificate.